 Single-wall pipe can be cut to achieve the length you need.
-Cut the pipe with a chop saw or angle grinder with a metal cutoff blade.
+Cut the pipe with an angle grinder with a metal cutoff blade.
 You can use a single-wall clamp as a guide and a sharpie or a wax pencil to mark your cuts.
 Cut the female end off and preserve the factory male end on the piece you're going to use.

 You can cut the female end off a longer single-wall pipe and insert the top of the telescoping pipe inside of it to make a longer telescoping section.